 In addition to several filters, which Snapseed refers to as Looks, there’s a dizzying array of editing tools to choose from.
 These range from the basics to perspective shifts, selective coloring, instant HDR, and extensive monochrome filters and options.

-Download: Google Snapseed
+Download: Google Snapseed (Free)

 You can adjust the strength of the filter, which is fortunate since the app produces a mixture of impressive and slightly-off images.
 Some filters produce images that really look like computer-generated artwork; others transform images into something weird and wonderful.

 Prisma has some of its features locked behind a premium account.
 If you want more styles, unlimited HD renders, and an ad-free experience, you’ll need to subscribe.

 This app is all about emulating the look of fancy glass, weather effects, and lighting.
 It also includes some basic photo editing tools and uses layers to blend various effects together.